By Sue Robins

 In the 10 years I've parented my son Aaron, I’ve never cracked that circle.

-I've walked past that circle 100s of times and nobody has ever shifted—ever so slightly—to give me room to join in.
+I've walked past that circle hundreds of times and nobody has ever shifted—ever so slightly—to give me room to join in.

 I’m the invisible mom.
 You’ve seen me—the mom with the son with the visible disability.